IUPAC nomenclature of organic chemistry: Carboxylic acids

 If there are multiple carboxyl groups on the same parent chain, multiplying prefixes are used: Malonic acid, CH2(COOH)2, is systematically named propanedioic acid.
-Alternatively, the suffix "-carboxylic acid" can be used, combined with a multiplying prefix if necessary – mellitic acid is benzenehexacarboxylic acid, for example.
+Alternatively, the suffix "-carboxylic acid" can be used in place of "oic acid", combined with a multiplying prefix if necessary – mellitic acid is benzenehexacarboxylic acid, for example.
 In the latter case, the carbon atoms in the carboxyl groups do not count as being part of the main chain, a rule that also applies to the prefix form "carboxy-".
 Citric acid serves as an example: it is formally named 2-hydroxypropane-1,2,3-tricarboxylic acid rather than 3-carboxy-3-hydroxypentanedioic acid.